rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 The purpose of this document is to provide a manual for the Incremental copy pattern from Azure Data Lake Storage 1 (Gen1) to Azure Data Lake Storage 2 (Gen2) using Azure Data Factory and Powershell.
 As such it provides the directions, references, sample code examples of the PowerShell functions been used.
 It is intended to be used in form of steps to follow to implement the solution from local machine.
 This guide covers the following tasks:

-   * Set up for Incremental copy pattern from Gen1 to Gen2
+   * Set up kit for Incremental copy pattern from Gen1 to Gen2

-   * Enumerating Gen1 and Gen2 data into CSV

-   * Data Validation and Comparison between Gen1 and Gen2 data using CSV
+   * Data Validation of Gen1 and Gen2

 ### Prerequisites
-You need below:
+You need below for using Migration framework and Data validation :

 * An Azure account with an active subscription

 * Resource group

 * Azure Storage account with Data Lake Storage Gen1.
-For more details please refer to [create azure data lake storage for Gen1](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal).

  * Azure Storage account with Data Lake Storage Gen2.For more details please refer to [create azure storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal)

-* Service principal with permission on the subscription.
+* Service principal account with read / write permission on the subscription.
 To learn more see [create service principal account](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) and to provide SPN access to Gen1 refer to [SPN access to Gen1](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-service-to-service-authenticate-using-active-directory)

 * Azure Data Factory(v2)